 - Put the beans in a pot and pour water up to the level of the beans and start cooking.

 Note: If you have a pressure cooker, beans is one of the staple foods you will want to use it for.
 It reduces the cooking time considerably.

 - Cook till tender, adding more water from time to time, if necessary.
 Always keep the water at the same level as the beans so that when the beans is done, you will not have too much water in the porridge.

-- When the beans porridge is soft, add the onions, crayfish, pepper and seasoning.
+- When the beans porridge is soft, add the onions, crayfish (if using it), pepper and seasoning.